BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Transit-Data/README.md

 ### Define the Problem Statement

-Map new and existing transit stops as well as stops served by headways meeting certain criteria for peak periods.
+Map new and existing transit stops as well as rail, ferry, and bus stops served by routes meeting certain headway criteria for peak periods.

 ### Project Resources